Skip to content

 tabix -f -s1 -b3 -e3 ${output}

-Report differentially expressed genes.
+Next, we can identify differentially expressed genes for each factor.
 This is a naive pseudo-bulk chi-squared test, please view the results with caution.

 # DE